DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 * One aggregate RData file
 * Optional: One variant include RData file

-It is theoretically possible to mimic this in a WDL that is compatible in Terra using custom structs, but I am not sure if it is possible to reliably scatter on such a thing.
+It is theoretically possible to mimic this in a WDL that is compatible in Terra using custom structs, but I had difficulty scattering on such a thing reliably.
 In any case, I found it to be less error-prone to simply set this task's output to a single array of zip files and to have the next task scatter on those zip files.
 Each zip file contains, and will pass into each instance of the subsequent scattered task:
 * One GDS file
-* One file with with the pattern X.integer where X is represents the segment number
+* One file with with the pattern X.integer where X represents the segment number
 * One aggregate RData file
 * Optional: One variant include RData file, in its own subfolder in order to differentiate it from the other RData file

+Why is the variant include output in its own subfolder?
+The variant include RData file does not have a predictable file name, nor does the aggregate RData file -- all we know is their extension, which they share.
+The CWL "keeps track" of them by assigning them to output variables of type file.
+We are unable to do that, nor can we easily assign unpredictable file names to an output variable of type string in WDL ("easily" because in theory this could be done with using read_file() to output a variable of type string but I have found it to be error-prone), therefore we are using the filesystem itself to keep track of which RData file is which.

 ### assoc_aggregate
+**Summary: WDL can't handle optional outputs so we sometimes force bogus output that CWL would not generate**
 Each instance of this scattered task represents one segment of the genome.
 In both the CWL and the WDL, it is possible for a segment to generate no output in this task.
+This is not an error, and it is more common with a greater number of segments (as that means smaller segments and decreased likelihood of a "hit").
 The Rscript will report there is nothing to do and print "exiting gracefully" without generating an RData file.

 This is problematic for WDL, as Terra-compatiable WDL has strict limitations on generating and using optional outputs.
 Thusly we use a workaround where if no RData output is generated for a given segment, we generate a blank RData file with a filename clearly indicating that it is bogus.

 ### sbg_flatten_lists and wdl_process_assoc_files
+**Summary: Completely replace CWL task with a different processing task that among other things handles previous task's potential bogus output**
 sbg_flatten_lists is **not** used in the WDL due to major differences between how WDL and CWL handles arrays.
 It is replaced by wdl_process_assoc_files.
 Strictly speaking these two tasks have the same goal -- processing the output of the previous task so that it aligns with the requirements and limitations of a given workflow language -- but the nature of those limitations are quite different.

 In particular, wdl_process_assoc_files deletes the bogus files from the previous assoc_aggregate task.